-The inductor plays an important role in step-down converters because the energy from the input power rail is stored in it and then released to the load.
-From the viewpoint of efficiency, the DC Resistance (DCR) of the inductor should be as small as possible to minimize the copper loss.
+The inductor plays an important role in buck converters because the energy from the input power rail is stored in it and then released to the load.
+For efficiency, the DC Resistance (DCR) of the inductor should be as small as possible to minimize the copper loss.
 In addition, the inductor occupies most of the board space, so its size is important.
 Low profile inductors can save board space, especially when the height is limited.
 However, low DCR and low-profile inductors are usually not cost effective.